 The American Farm Heritage Museum has a unique reconstruction of the fort.
 A cabin was the first building constructed, and the blockhouse such as it would have looked around the time of the War of 1812 is complete.
 A smaller cabin and palisade walls are next.
 The AFHM is working closely with the Hills Fort Society to help educate the public about the importance of this fort and its rich history.

-For more about the Hills Fort Society, check out their Web page at www.fortsofillinois.org.
+For more about the Hill's Fort check out webpage

 Contact us to schedule tours or other events: